WordPress Plugins 5 Backdoor Threats

 Nature of the Malicious Code

-The injected malware in these plugins attempts to create new administrative user accounts and exfiltrates these credentials to an attacker-controlled server.
-Additionally, the malware inserts malicious JavaScript into the website’s footer, which generates SEO spam across the site.
-The malicious code, while harmful, is not particularly sophisticated or heavily obfuscated and includes comments that make it easier to trace.
+The malware injected into these plugins attempts to create a WordPress backdoor by generating new administrative user accounts and exfiltrating these credentials to a server controlled by the attackers.
+Additionally, the malware inserts malicious JavaScript into the website’s footer, which creates SEO spam across the site and further exploits the WordPress backdoor.
+Despite its harmful nature, the malicious code is not particularly sophisticated or heavily obfuscated and contains comments that make it easier to trace the creation of the WordPress backdoor.
+This could suggest that the attackers were more focused on widespread distribution rather than stealth.

 Timeline of the Attack